 That’s because once you are done with the campaign there is more!
 There are a whopping 24 post-campaign missions that will put your knowledge to the test.
 The campaign teaches you of the basics of cryptology, and the new missions build on that foundation.
 They are harder so it may take you more time solve them, but if we say that on average it will take you 30 minutes, that is extra 12 hours of gameplay.

 With an average playtime of 20 hours of gameplay, without considering that other people can create their own puzzles and share them with the community, we believe that The Initiative is more than worth the money.

-Overall, I’m in love with the box art and the game itself, but I hate games that are played only once.
+Overall, I’m in love with The Initiative.
+The box art and the game itself are amazing, but I hate games that are played only once.
 Despite that, I am glad I got tempted by this game because now it is one of our favourite games to play in the evenings, and I’m going to be sad once we run out of puzzles!
 It is quick to set up and fast to play, while it brings a wonderful balance of luck and strategy.
 We will definite keep an eye on Unexpected Games for new games.

 - Beautiful art

 - Fun and interesting story